 Annual arithmetic mean - 0.030 ppm

-1 The original NAAQS was established in 1971.
+1 The original NAAQS were established in 1971.
 EPA reviewed and decided to retain the annual arithmetic mean standard in 2010.

 2 EPA designates areas as "unclassifiable/attainment" if they met the standard or are expected to meet the standard despite a lack of monitoring data.